ty2huang/codified-json-python-library/README.md

 ## Further Information

-If you print out `data` as JSON string vs *Codified-JSON* string, you'll find that the latter is indeed shorter.
+Following the example from the "Getting Started" section, if you print out `data` as JSON string vs *Codified-JSON* string, you'll find that the *Codified-JSON* representation is shorter.

 ```Python
 import json